John Warne Gates: Marriage and early business ventures

 Gates tried to revive his grain brokerage business but lost all his savings through it.
 When the couple's first child was stillborn, Gates returned to his old pattern of playing poker and thought seriously about leaving town with Dellora.
 With this knowledge, Mary Gates told her husband he needed to help his son financially so he could start a new business.
 Gates' father-in-law, Ed Baker, had already offered to help his daughter and son in law in this way.
 Asel purchased a two-story brick building and Ed Baker provided the capital for stock to open a hardware store in Turner Junction.
 At first the business went well; Gates and Dellora were able to move into their own home.
 Gates began taking time away from the hardware store and while his partner tried to handle all the business, he was not able to.
 A son, Charles Gilbert Gates, was born to Gates and Dellora on May 21, 1876.
 Gates began to complain of various ailments soon after the baby's birth; at times, he would take to his bed for some days with them.
 Business at the hardware store had become so bad, Gates was not able to afford the rent on the family's home.
 They had to move into two rooms above the hardware store, with Gates saying he was too ill to help with the moving and packing.

 While at the hardware store, Gates met a salesman who was in the barbed wire business.
 As a result, Gates became interested in the relatively new product.
 When he announced his intentions to sell his interest in the hardware store and become a traveling salesman for the product, his wife and mother were both in favor of the plan.
-He made a trip to San Antonio, Texas in 1876 where Isaac Ellwood hired him as a salesman for the Washburn-Moen barbed wire company.
+He made a trip to San Antonio, Texas, in 1876, where Isaac Ellwood hired him as a salesman for the Washburn-Moen barbed wire company.
 After being assigned to work in Texas, Gates quickly learned that while he found friends and poker playing companions, when it came to selling barbed wire, ranchers were not buying.
-After watching a medicine show proprietor stage an elaborate presentation for his wires and noting that people fought to buy the products sold, Gates decided to have a similar production to demonstrate the merits of barbed wire.
+After watching a medicine show proprietor stage an elaborate presentation for his wares and noting that people fought to buy the products sold, Gates decided to have a similar production to demonstrate the merits of barbed wire.
 In San Antonio's Military Plaza, Gates provoked cattle into charging into a barbed wire fence which did not break.
 Gates went from not being able to sell his product to not being able to fill orders quickly enough after the demonstration.